sleepychild/k8s_oct_2021/docs/02_cluster_setup.md

  1. **We need** a container runtime. docker for example. it should be installed and working.

+### Docker for k8s prerequisites

+K8S require docker to use systemd as a cgroup driver.
+This is set in the docker daemon config file ```/etc/docker/daemon.json```.
+Example contents...

+    ```json
+    {
+        "debug": true,
+        "tls": false,
+        "insecure-registries": ["192.168.201.120:5000"],
+        "exec-opts": ["native.cgroupdriver=systemd"],
+        "log-driver": "json-file",
+        "log-opts": {
+            "max-size": "100m"
+        },
+        "storage-driver": "overlay2"
+    }
+    ```

+### Base Instalation

+Install kubelet, kubeadm and kubectl from the k8s repo.
+We should block the packages from auto update with ```sudo apt-mark hold kubelet kubeadm kubectl```.
+Perhaps the same should be done with docker.

+> Note: kublet daemon will not start succesfully after install due to configuration issues.

 ### Control Plane

 ### Memeber Nodes